Banking, Money and Taxes in Taiwan

 Internet banking is available, although some banks don't have English versions of their websites.

-Banking hours can vary, but are generally 9am to 3.30pm, Monday to Friday, and some banks are open from 9am to 12.30pm on Saturdays.
+Banking hours can vary but are generally from 9am to 3.30pm, Monday to Friday, and some banks are open from 9am to 12.30pm on Saturdays.

 Opening a bank account

-While many expats go the foreign bank route, it is not always possible.
-Some employers (especially in the ESL world) insist on paying salaries directly into a Taiwanese bank account.
+While many new arrivals use foreign banks in Taiwan, this may not always be possible as some employers insist on paying salaries directly into a Taiwanese bank account.

 In order to open a bank account in Taiwan, expats will need an Alien Resident Certificate (ARC).
 Other documents that may be required include a passport or other proof of identity, and proof of residence.
-A minimum deposit is also required when opening an account, usually of around NTD 1,000.
+A minimum deposit is also required when opening an account.

 ATMs and credit cards